ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 ### Release your resources

 When you finish this experiment, please delete your resources in the GENI Portal, to free them for other experimenters.

+## Notes

+### Exercise

+As you complete the "Set up the bridge" section of the tutorial, fill in the blank table cells in [this image](https://docs.google.com/drawings/d/1m1CTV5YJdGkup80SDCZSgwcfX4zhwUW076rdukgVodw/edit?usp=sharing).
+Use the output of brctl showmacs br0 and ifconfig to find this information.

+(To make an editable copy of the image above in Google Drawings, click on the link while signed in to a Google or Google Apps account and click on File > Make a copy.
+You can then fill in the missing values in the table cells.)

+Note how you found each of those values - include the output of any relevant commands, either as a screenshot or copy and paste, and highlight the relevant part.

+As you run the "Learning MAC addresses" section of the experiment, make an ordered list of the following six events:

+* the bridge learns the MAC address of node-1,
+* the bridge learns the MAC address of node-2,
+* node-1 sends the first ping request (with seq 1) to node-2,
+* node-2 sends the first ping reply (with seq 1) to node-1,
+* node-2 receives the first ping request (with seq 1) from node-1,
+* node-1 receives the first ping reply (with seq 1) from node-2.

+(By "make an ordered list", I mean: note which event happened first, which happened second, etc.)

+With each list entry, include either

+* a frame from your `tcpdump` output or
+* a line from the `bridge monitor fdb` output or  `brctl showmacs br0` output

+that shows each event occurring.
+If a frame appears in the `tcpdump` output on multiple network segments, you can copy the frame from any of them.

+(If the output you include shows more than just that one event, make sure to highlight or otherwise mark the relevant part.)

+Finally, run the "Effect of a smaller collision domain" section of the experiment.
+Then, run the following variation: With MAC learning turned ON, run an iperf receiver on node-4 (`iperf -s`) and on node-1, node-2, and node-3, simultaneously run iperf transmitters to send traffic to node-4 (`iperf -c 10.0.0.4 -t 90`).

+What network capacity is "seen" by each of the three transmitters?
+Show the relevant output on the iperf receiver, and explain.
+Explain how and why this is different from the experiment shown in the first 75 seconds of [this video](https://www.youtube.com/watch?v=Rjjnij3kunI), where MAC learning is also turned on.